hexhead/EC/README.md

 #### A feature selection tool for GWAS and other biological data ####

+9/30/16

+THIS PROJECT HAS BEEN DEPRECATED DUE TO RANDOM JUNGLE DEPRECATION.
+See the [inbix project](https://github.com/hexhead/inbix) for a new i implementation of EC using RandomJungle's replacement [Ranger](https://github.com/imbs-hl/ranger).

 ### Description ###
 EC is a free, open-source command-line tool for analysis of GWAS (SNP) and other types of biological data.
 Several modes are available for various types